tokyobuffalo/buffalo-portfolio/README.md

-buffalo-portfolio
+Buffalo Photo Portfolio
 =================

-A portfolio plugin for a theme
+A photography portfolio plugin for a theme.